 mkdir metadata mv ?????.txt_meta.txt metadata/ mv ?????-0.txt_meta.txt metadata/ ls metadata

 there should be six files in the download/metadata directory.
 Now you can get rid of the rest of the stuff in the download directory we won’t be using.

 We are left with text versions of our six books in the download directory and the metadata files for those versions in the download/metadata directory.
 Use less to explore the texts and their associated metadata files.

 Note that we can use grep on multiple files.
 In the download directory, try executing the following command.

-This will give us a list of all of the lines in our seven books where one or both of the search terms appears.
+This will give us a list of all of the lines in our six books where one or both of the search terms appears.
 It is not very useful, however, because we don’t have much sense of the larger context in which the term is situated, and we don’t know how relevant each instance is.
-Is it simply a passing mention of a tree or squirrel, or a passage that is about both?
+Is it simply a passing mention of a bee or cow, or a passage that is about both?
 To answer that kind of query we will want to build a simple search engine for our collection of sources.

 The first step is to burst each book into small pieces, each of which will fit on one screen of our terminal.
-The reason that we are doing this is because it won’t do us much good to find out, say, that the book Friends in Feathers and Fur mentions squirrels and trees somewhere.
+The reason that we are doing this is because it won’t do us much good to find out, say, that the book Woodland Tales mentions bees and cows somewhere.
 We want to see the exact places where both are mentioned on a single page.

 In Linux we can use the split command to burst a large file into a number of smaller ones.
 For example, the command below shows how we would split a file called filename.txt into pieces that are named filename.x.0000, filename.x.0001, and so on.
 The -d option tells split we want each file we create to be numbered, the -a 4 option tells it to use four digits, and the -l 20 option tells it to create files of (at most) twenty lines each.
 Don’t execute this command yet, however.